Multi-Country South Asia Global Fund HIV Programme

 What is this programme about

 The Multi-Country South Asia Global Fund HIV Programme (Phase 2) is a regional HIV Programme operating in seven countries: Afghanistan, Bangladesh, Bhutan, India, Nepal, Pakistan and Sri Lanka.
 The overall goal of the Programme is to reduce the impact of, and vulnerability to, HIV of men who have sex with men (MSM), hijras and transgender people through Community Systems Strengthening (CSS).
-The United Nations Development Programme Bangkok Regional Hub (UNDP BRH) serves the role of interim Principal Recipient.
+In Afghanistan, the programme focuses on HIV prevention services for men with high risk behaviour.
+The United Nations Development Programme Bangkok Regional Hub (UNDP BRH) serves the role of Principal Recipient.

 The Programme supports building the capacity of in-country and regional community-based Sub-recipient organizations engaged in service provision (HIV prevention, care and support services), policy development and advocacy, partnership building with local governments and health departments, research related to MSM and transgender issues, and on creating stronger community systems to support and sustain this work.
 In order for the interventions carried out by the community-based organizations (CBOs) to be both effective and sustainable, it is necessary to build their capacity, create stronger linkages and networks between community organizations, community-led interventions and government, and provide longer-term support to these groups.